kdundi/vscode-msys2/README.md

 Usage is simple, create a new tasks.json file by following: https://code.visualstudio.com/docs/editor/tasks

 Paste the code in your tasks.json file and you're all set.

+# Note
+If your msys2 location is in a different location than c:\msys64, you will need to modify the path to refect your installation location.